#WEUNITUS

 mode

 The course is organized in frontal theoretical lessons and practical lessons.
+There is the possibily to follow the course by remote only for the theorical part.

 classRoomMode

-Attendance is not mandatory but highly recommended.
+Attendance at classes is not compulsory but strongly recommended.

 Learning objectives